shane-kercheval/sik-llm-eval/README.md

 ### Loading Evals and Candidates from yaml files

 The following yaml file (found in `examples/candidates/openai_3.5_1106.yaml`) defines a ChatGPT Candidate.
 This file specifies that we want to use `gpt-3.5-turbo-1106` as well as other model parameters such as the system message and temperature.
 The `candidate_type: OPENAI` entry allows the Candidate registry to create an instance of the OpenAICandidate class, and forwards the model parameters to OpenAI.
-A Similar file for ChatGPT 4 can be found in `examples/candidates/openai_4.0_1106.yaml`.
+A similar file for ChatGPT 4 can be found in `examples/candidates/openai_4.0_1106.yaml`.

 ```yaml
 metadata: